What is The Fredericksburg Cyclists Club?

 Should I be concerned about getting hit by a car?

 National statistics show that only about 17 percent of bicycle collisions involve motor vehicles and half of those are incidents where the cyclist is at fault.
-A large number of cyclist at fault accidents involve children riding from between cars and from driveways.
-The bottom line is, if a cyclist obeys the rules anticipates possible dangers (like open car doors and intersections) your chances of having an accident involving a motor vehicle are very small.
+A large number of cyclist-at-fault accidents involve children riding between cars and from driveways.
+The bottom line is, if a cyclist obeys the rules and anticipates possible dangers (like open car doors and intersections), your chances of having an accident involving a motor vehicle are very small.
 Many bicycle/car accidents occur at intersections, so you have to be especially careful at such places.
 Riders at intersections will yell “CAR LEFT!” or “CAR RIGHT!” to alert riders in back of them of approaching traffic.
 Riders will also yell out “CAR BACK!” to let riders in front of them know a car is coming.
 Riders in front will yell out “CAR UP!” to let riders in back know of approaching traffic so they can get in line if they happen to be riding two abreast.
 “CAR UP” is much more often called out on roads without a centerline, which tend to be a bit narrower.
 It’s used less infrequently on roads with a centerline because you never should be riding in the other lane.